DeenAhmed/EKRoyals/README.md

 # EKRoyals

-Brand new website for a local Basketball Club in East Kilbride, with training and tournmanets available for young people between the year groups of S1-S6.
+Brand new website for a local Basketball Club in East Kilbride, with training, coaching and tournmanets available for young people between the year groups of S1-S6.

 [Live webpage](https://deenahmed.github.io/EKRoyals/)